|

 In 1873, Edward King, writing for Scribner's Monthly Magazine, captured the spirit of the Park:

-Although the completion of this particular well actually increased the flow, the drilling of many others was about to ensure a long, slow decline of the Springs towards intermittent and meager flow, and then long-term cessation.
+The Beginning of the End By 1891, wells were being drilled into the Edwards Aquifer.
+On August 1 of that year, the impact of one well was documented in the San Antonio Daily Express.
+The event created great excitement, but it was not recognized as the harbinger of the Spring's end: Although the completion of this particular well actually increased the flow, the drilling of many others was about to ensure a long, slow decline of the Springs towards intermittent and meager flow, and then long-term cessation.
 Also in 1891, upon expiration of Kerbel's lease, the City Council voted to assume management of the Park.
 Over the next few years, both springflows and the Park itself suffered serious deterioration.
 In 1897 Mayor Bryan Callaghan was elected for a second term and took a great interest in renovating the Park.
-The lake was cleaned and its stone walls repaired, Duerler's ponds were filled in and his pavilions demolished, and a replacement bandstand was moved from Alamo Plaza.
+The lake was cleaned and its stone walls repaired, Duerler's ponds were filled in and his pavilions demolished, and a new bandstand was constructed.
 Grass, tropical plants, caladium, and water lilies were added, and driveways, bridges, benches, pathways, planting beds, and a boat landing were built.
+Several of the smaller springs were artistically walled in with rock and pretty little canals were built to carry water to the lake.

 The Park formally reopened on August 11, 1899, but by this time it was surrounded by San Antonio's rapidly growing residential neighborhoods, and the drilling of numerous wells ensured that springflows would never again be as vigorous and reliable as in the past.